ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/08_Foobooks_Progress.md

 ## Add a book
-`create.blade.php` has been updated to include all the fields:
+`books/create.blade.php` has been updated to include all the fields:
 + author
 + published
 + cover
 + purchase_link

-Note the use of `old()` and default values.
+Note the use of `old()` and default values in the view.

-In the controller, Validate the new fields:
+In the controller, validate the new fields:

 ```php
 'author'        => 'required|min:5',